rsnodgrass/hassio-addons/keepalived/README.md

 ### Step 1: Home Assistant Setup

-To setup Keepalived HA add-on, a '/config/keepalived.conf' needs to exists on the Home Assistant host that has all the custom configuration.
-The condfig can vary greatly depending on the use case.
-However, the following is an example `/config/keepalived.conf` from enabling Adguard Home add-on for Home Assistant to join a highly-available cluster of DNS servers in my homelab.
+To setup the Keepalived HA add-on, your custom configuration file needs to exist on the Home Assistant host in `/config/keepalived.conf`.
+See Keepalived docs for how to properly configure in various configurations for DNS, reverse proxies, etc.

+The following  `keepalived.conf` example shows a possible configuration for a highly available DNS server cluster using the [Adguard Home add-on for Home Assistant](https://github.com/hassio-addons/addon-adguard-home), in my case running on a [Raspberry Pi 5](https://amzn.to/3CFo8nR).

 ```
-# /config/keepalived.conf for DNS running on Home Assistant (e.g. Adguard or PiHole DNS add-on)
+# /config/keepalived.conf for DNS running on Home Assistant (e.g. Adguard or PiHole DNS)

 global_defs {
   router_id dns-homeassistant  # hostname is used by default